Greaver77/valkyrie/Valkyrie-Source-Code.md

 ##### Compile errors
 * Ensure you are on the proper branch (develop most likely)
 * Run the rosdep install line again.
 Maybe a dependency slipped though the cracks... because gazebo does that.
+* Ensure ros-indigo-ros-base (or desktop) is installed

+##### libffi Missing error
+New bug in paramiko, install libffi-dev to resolve the issue.